opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/examples/ntv2/ca_ntv2/README.md

 The file test_points.csv contains a few points to test the grid, including two different parent grids and a point on the Banff subgrid.

 <b>NOTE</b>  The output generated in testpoints.out differs from the correct value in that the longitudeOffset it calculates is for a west positive longitude, which is how the NTv2 file is constructed.
 This could be handled in GGXF by either adding some capability to transform the offset when the grid is loaded into the GGXF file (as a dataSource parameter?), or by defining the parameter as a west positive longitude shift in the GGXF group.
-(CC: My inclination is to convert it to an east positive longitude shift in the GGXF file.)